djaus2/W3WConsoleProject/README.md

 - WhatThreeWordsConsole: Console app that calls WhatThreeWords Class
   - Same functionality as W3WProject though.
 - WhatThreeWordsNugetConsole: As previous but uses Nuget Package WhatThreeWords
+- **_Latest**_ W3WBlazor: Blazor Server app with form entry of GPS and key.
+Once serached can click on map link.